1986

 look like a cool band."[37]

-15-year-old in A Question Of Time: "Well ummm, yes, it was written about
+15-year-old in A Question Of Time): "Well ummm, yes, it was written about

 a person in particular.
 Full stop, no comment." (laughs)

-David: "I think it's just looking really, observing.
+Dave: "I think it's just looking really, observing.
 Rather than ...

 just writing about what would happen to that person, a young attractive girl